 This post lists the progress of migrating data from the old website to the new one.

-Our old site remains operational for a short period and can be found on this link cmhas.wikispaces.com as sections of the old site are migrated more and more of the old site will point to this new site, however please be patient at we have 560 pages and 2.5Gb of images to migrate!
+Our old site cmhas.wikispaces.com remains operational for a short period as sections from it are migrated more and more of the old site will point to this new site, however please be patient at we have 560 pages and 2.5Gb of images to migrate!

 Added book review posts